一 (yi) / oneness

 Inspiration

-I was heavily inspired by discrete figures by Daito Manabe's Rhizomatiks Research group, as well as Lingdong Huang's {Shan, Shui}*, which Golan had previously shown us and undeniably influenced how we approached the mountain visuals.
-For time-based visuals, I often find it easier to figure out the music first, and Ceci sent me some placeholder tracks that helped guide what the visuals should look like.
+Previous works that create extensions of the human body include Umberto Boccioni's Unique Forms of Continuity in Space (1913), Oskar Schlemmer's Stelzenläufer (Slat Dance) (1927), and Zachary Lieberman's daily sketches.
+I was heavily inspired by discrete figures by Daito Manabe's Rhizomatiks Research group, as well as Lingdong Huang's {Shan, Shui}*.
+For time-based visuals, I often find it easier to figure out the music first, so Ceci sent me some placeholder tracks that helped guide what the visuals should look like.

 Web Render vs. OSC

 MediaPipe is really powerful because it can retreive a lot of information super quickly.
 The framework provided three parameters for all 33 joints and deciding which ones to use so that the mapping would look intuitive to the audience was an interesting challenge.
-When connecting the data to TouchDesigner, I observed that the all of the data had a natural jitter, so it turned out that only one to two parameters was enough to communicate the overall movement of the choreography.
+When connecting the data to TouchDesigner, I observed that the all of the data had a natural jitter, so it turned out that only a few parameters were enough to communicate the overall movement of the choreography.

 I decided to use the distance between two fixed points to drive the animation.
 For example, the distance between the left hand and the left shoulder is easy for the dancer to control.
 The slider in the p5 GUI would control how sensitive the mapping was.